 Varsity sports matches could be a variety of things.
 From Ultimate Frisbee to darts, rugby, and even ice hockey.
 The general rule is, if both universities have enough players to compete in two opposing teams, the sport can be played in Varsity.

 If you’re not competing, you can go and support!
 You can wear t-shirts, make banners and chant along with your university.
 Many universities will put on some transport to take you to and from the game if it’s held on your rival team’s campus.
 So make sure you go along and get behind your team!

 If playing is more your style, your team will select a Varsity team to go and compete, so make sure you join a sports team when you arrive.
-We'll be covering clubs and societies later in 52 Things.
+Check out our 52 Things clubs and societies.

 What happens at Solent?